criccomini/criccomini.github.io/_posts/2018-10-29-models-microservices-should-be-using-same-continuous-delivery-stack.md

 * Deploy to production
 * Measure and validate

 This looks very similar to what you're doing with your models.
-Let's dig into each step in the lifecycle.

 ### Version control